- Academic Honor Code

 Students will get two free IDs each year, or one each semester.
 If a student loses an ID they will have to pay a $5 administrative fee to get a new ID.

-After 3 temporary IDs are issued, students will be charged a $5 administrative fee and will be issued a new ID.
 If they cannot pay the fee at that time, they will get the ID, but will be placed on the Campus Unclear List in order to pay that fee.

 Students must have an official School ID to participate/attend in the following campus activities: